The Chapulín Colorado

 Behind-the-scenes: Martin Mosca's house

-Martin Mosca is produced entirely by Mariano Cattaneo (director), Leandro Cóccaro (actor), Hernán Márquez (actor) and Pablo Boyanovsky Bazan.
+Martin Mosca is the result of a passionate and collaborative effort by Mariano Cattaneo (director), Leandro Cóccaro (actor), Hernán Márquez (actor), and Pablo Boyanovsky Bazán (writer/producer).

 Watch first episode: